kevintruong/til/C-Programming.md

 return 0;
 ```
 ## What is a void pointer?
-A pointer without a type.
-(Very similar to a void variable) You can think of this as raw pointer, or just a memory address.
+A pointer without a type (very similar to a void variable).
+You can think of this as a raw pointer, or just a memory address.
 You cannot directly read or write to it because the void type does not have a size.

-Usually used when you're not sure about the datatype you will be deal with, or when you're interfacing C code with other programming languages.
+This is often used when either a datatype you're dealing with is unknown or when you're interfacing C code with other programming languages.

 ## Does printf call write or does write call printf?